caboodle-tech/node-simple-server/README.md

 #### **root** &nbsp;&nbsp;&nbsp;default: process.cwd()

--   The port number the HTTP and WebSocket server should listen on for requests.
+-   The absolute path to the directory that should be considered the servers root directory.

 ### :bookmark: Watch Options (Object)